mikebowler/jirametrics/README.md

 # Step 4: Run it

 From the command line, "rake download" will pull the data from Jira and store it in the target path specified.
-If you didn't specify a path then it defauls to "target/".
+If you didn't specify a path then it defaults to "target/".

 "rake extract" will take those files you already downloaded and will generate CSV files from it.
 Those CSV's will also be in the target directory.